GBrachetta/guillermo/README.md

 Users can create an account and log in.
 This gives registered users the possibility to purchase items from the shop.

-#### Account managment
+#### Account management

 - Users can edit their account and change their information.
 - Users can request a password reset in case they forget it.

 #### Administrators

 - Admins can add, edit and delete any item in the database without exiting the app (except deleting users).

 #### Images